 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys have experienced handling cases in every area family law, including the one that you and your family are going through currently.
-A free of charge consultation with one of these attorneys is available in person, via the telephone and using video conference technology.
+Our licensed family law attorneys have experience handling cases in every area of family law, including the one you and your family are going through currently.
+A free-of-charge consultation with one of these attorneys is available in person, via the telephone, and video conference technology.